Corporate blog SEO: How to optimize blog posts for organic search

 However, in the long-term, quality is by far more important to be concerned with.
 Quantity will come with time and consistency.
 Google does want to see consistent posts that are relevant to a central theme, but you cannot sacrifice quality to achieve that.

 If your strategy includes one new post every week with the highest level of quality you can give, that’s perfectly fine.
-In a year from now, you will have 52 new articles that are of the highest quality, and you’ll start seeing your efforts pay off.
+A year from now, you will have 52 new articles that are of the highest quality, and you’ll start seeing your efforts pay off.
 If you’re able to do 2 a week, even better.
 However, quality should always come first.

 Using images or video in your content is a great idea, as visual imagery gets to your brain 60,000 times faster than text.
 However, you don’t want to overuse it or sacrifice page speed for it.

 Again, we mentioned that your articles need to be written for the reader, not for Google.
-This will not only help with SEO, but also with conversions, user engagement, user retention, and more.
+This will not only help with SEO, but also with conversions, user engagement, user retention and more.

 Once you have conducted your keyword research, it’s important to do as much content research as possible when writing your articles.
 That means avoiding adding fluff to your posts, making them as informative as possible and giving credit where credit is due.